flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

         Navigation and new internal links may not get updated on other pages while using `--dirtyreload`.
 Verify links using the standard serve or build command.

 - You can now browse the current checked out branch in a browser at this address: [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 The site renders every time you save any `filename.md` you are working on.
-- Optional: Build static site locally for testing:
+- Optional: Build a static site locally for testing:

     ```
     mkdocs build --clean --no-directory-urls